1Jamie/b2g_camera/README.md

 more challenging, the app will have to take a sample frame and parse the average rgb values to calculate whether or not to use flash

+#Web app for all????
+Was thinking... why not expand... why not make more versital... a Camera App that works...
+EVERYWHERE! once completed for b2g... why not make it BETTER! make it the camera that does it all? or well on it all!
+Seems legit right? and since its a webapp... none of that pesky updating when they visit the app... it automatically updates since its basically a web page...

 #video
 video support will be add at seperate time